deeplay-io/nice-grpc/packages/nice-grpc-web/README.md

 available.

 This library works in NodeJS 18+ out of the box.
-It can also be used in NodeJS 16 with the `--experimental-fetch` flag; client streams require global `ReadableStream` constructor which can be added manually:
+It can also be used in NodeJS 16.15 with the `--experimental-fetch` flag; also client streams require global `ReadableStream` constructor which can be added manually:

 ```ts